MINIATURE BULL TERRIER

 Mighty Mouth whining, quivering, staring intently at empty space.
 (Bull Terriers tend to do that) Bill jiggled the pot.
 Nothing.
 Tapped the toaster.
 There!
 Just a glimpse but my born and bred "ratter" struggled to get at whatever it was!

 Whhoosh!
-It happened so fast that had I not seen her swallow, we would’ve thought the mouse got away.
+It happened so fast that if I had not seen her swallow, we would’ve thought the mouse got away.
 She gulped a second time and the “lump” midway down her throat went on down.
 She gave a double whirly-spin and tail wagging furiously, looked hopefully up at the counter.

 Let me see.
 Was that Easter or Christmas???